- 26.06.2022 - Added benchmark for SSD in USB 3.1. HW

 - Deployed example OpenFaaS function

-This gives me a nice solution to deploy functions, learn more about
+This gives me a nice solution to deploy functions, to learn more about

 Serverless Applications, and try a new way of building applications.
 I do worry that function as a service might introduce

 lag, but on other hand I can invoke functions asynchronously, and consume the results when they come, while the main program continues.
 Kind of like external multitasking.
-It is certainly helpful for load balancing, or even scaling to 0, which is super nice.
-It requires me to think a bit differently (more complexly, in my opinion) about building applications compared to standard monolith programing.
+It is certainly helpful for load balancing, or even scaling to 0 (Only supported by OpenFaaS paid version), which is super nice.
+It requires me to think a bit differently (more complexly, in my opinion) about building applications compared to standard monolith programming.